lukadlm97/f1_full_stack/README.md

 4.	end of October 2021. - created drivers and country import from Kaggle web site (discovering seed potentals)
 5. 23/11/2021 - migrate project to .NET 6, and created constructor details
 6. 27/11/2021 - created repositories for drivers and constructors, and migrate repository logic to modern approach
+7. 01/12/2021 - made more modern approach for doing logging on repository and executing operations on repository

 Notes:
 ------------------------------------------------------------------------------------------------------------------------